The October Edition of the Triple “A”: Ask-Armanino-Anything

 Noah: Think about the traditional banking analogy.
 When you deposit a dollar at the bank, that dollar is really not 100% reserved, there’s some fractional reserve banking that happens.
 In crypto, from an ethos perspective, the community has not accepted that and this is because of the nature of digital assets – they’re much more like a gold bar than fiat currencies that can be reprinted.
 That has led to this spirit in the industry that expects players that we trust with our keys to be adequately reserving assets.
 Looking at the big picture, it’s the run on the bank – I don't think this would happen, but if every Nexo customer decided to take their crypto and put it in cold storage, Nexo could allow that for every single one.

-Since Nexo is the first-ever crypto lender to be audited, would you please share more about the differences and challenges you faced while auditing them?
+Since Nexo is the first-ever crypto lender to undergo attestation, would you please share more about the differences and challenges you faced?

 Noah: Any company that is trying to do the right thing, still has to prepare for an audit.
 There’s a level of dedication that’s required – they have to put time, people, and resources into producing auditable information.